precap/dcc-ex.github.io/docs/reference/hardware/microcontrollers/stm32-nucleo.rst

 .. note::

-  While the F429ZI is supported by the Arduino IDE, the identical (from a DCC-EX perspective) F439ZI was not.
-As the F429ZI is being phased out of production by the manufacturer ST Microelectronics, the DCC-EX dev team has submitted a PR to the STM32duino core developers to have it permanently included.
-This ought to be available from v2.8.0 onwards of the STM32duino core.
+  While the F429ZI is supported and recommended, ST Microelectronics has decided to end production.
+The F439ZI is functionally identical as far as DCC-EX is concerned and readily available.

 Install the STLink drivers for Windows
 --------------------------------------